aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

    def neuronx_distributed.parallel_layers.load(
        load_dir, model_or_optimizer=None, model_key='model', load_xser=False, sharded=True)

+.. note:: This method will be deprecated, use ``neuronx_distributed.trainer.load_checkpoint`` instead.

 This API will automatically load checkpoint depending on the tensor parallel rank.
 For large models, one should pass the model object to the load API to load the weights directly into the model.
 This could avoid